 As a manager, you need to ease the cut-off between team members in different roles and departments by creating an ecosystem of group understanding.

-Everyone should have some knowledge of what the others do, their problems and pain points.
+Everyone should have some knowledge of what others do, their problems and their pain points.
 This can be done through proper training, making sure new starters have a good working knowledge of the whole company, rather than just their specific role.

 You can utilise your weekly meetings to include a round-up of what each department is working on and any challenges they’re currently facing.
 Developing this company-wide understanding will only aid collaboration in the future, preparing your team for more success.

-3. Know How to Navigate Difficult Situations
+3. Know How To Navigate Difficult Situations

 All managers will have to deal with difficult situations at some point.
 These situations are never easy, but there are a number of ways to make them as painless as possible.